Neamar/DUCK/rosa_on_himself.md

 either like it or forgive me for it.

-<P> The EARLIEST stories or versions of characters can be excused
-from the canon.
+The EARLIEST stories or versions of characters can be excused from the canon.
 As we all know, $crooge was originally only intended as a one-shot character, then as only a minor supporting character...
 "the rest is history".
 While doing my "Life of $crooge" series I have